andersonberg/blog/content/learning-how-to-learn.md

 Chunks can help you to understand new concepts, because when your brain builds a chunk you can find out that a chunk may be related to other similar chunk, even from completely different fields.

+Chunking involves creating something more meaningful and it will be more memorable.

+For example, if you are trying to memorize a number:
+351962752183 becomes 351 96 275 2183
+A list of things such as buying figs, lettuce, oranges, apples, and tomatoes.
+You can create a word out of the first letters (e.g., "FLOAT")

 ### How can I build a chunk?